 We recommend you measure twice and cut once, then pull off the adhesive backing just a little bit at a time.
 This way, you won't accidentally create an un-sticky edge in your haste to finish what should be a simple, straightforward job but, in reality, requires more attention to detail.
 Corner pieces are easier to apply than longer edges, and the small silicone corner bumpers practically apply themselves.
 If you can solve your safety situation with just a single corner piece, save yourself the headache and stick with pre-created corners.
 Alternatively, if you have a longer edge, avoid using smaller pieces and always use a one-piece solution for safety and easier installation.

-If you use the products as directed in the right locations, they are very effective at preventing accidental injuries.
+Using the products as directed in the right locations is very effective at preventing accidental injuries.
 Whether it is the sharp corner of a coffee table or the rock ledge of a fireplace, a tight-fitting edge guard can make all the difference between a nothing bump and a need for stitches.
-The two common ways edge guards can fail is an improper installation where the guard is not being used for its designed purpose or it was installed without prepping the area properly, both of which can result in adhesive failure or unprotected areas and unintentional injuries.
+The two common ways edge guards can fail is an improper installation where the guard is not being used for its designed purpose, or it was installed without prepping the area properly, both of which can result in adhesive failure or unprotected areas and unintentional injuries.

 The second failure comes when kids spend time picking, pulling, or playing with the foam edging that acts as a magnet for some little ones who find the puffy foam irresistible, much like a moth to a flame.
 For this reason, we encourage parents to monitor little ones and redirect them to other activities should the bumpers become too intriguing.
 Preventing excessive play, picking, or pulling on the foam will increase the childproof device's longevity and decrease the chances of potential harm.